espocrm/documentation/user-guide/emails.md

 You can setup **email signature** in Preferences.

 It's possible to use an **external email client** (the default one on your computer or device).
 For this check 'Use an external email client' in Preferences.
-(This option is available since the version 5.1.2.)

 ## Email Folders